Middle East conflict and Mallorca's checkouts: Is a price shock looming?

 Critical analysis

-What's often missing in public debate
+What is often missing from the public debate

-Everyday scene from Mallorca
+Everyday scene on Mallorca

 Concrete solutions